wlg1/wlg1.github.io/ch1.1.md

 2) How likely it is to be a <span style="color:green">Rat</span>

 How do we find the values of these new, and currently unknown, measurements?
-We can calculate them our previous known measurements, face & body.
+We can calculate them using our previous known measurements, face & body.
 For example:

 Shorter <span style="color:#FA8072">face</span> + Bigger <span style="color:#ADD8E6">body</span>  = <span style="color:orange">Cat</span>